MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

 	This is the only interruption to service during the migration process.

-- **If you want to manage your own Azure RMS tenant key by using an HSM-protected key**:
+- **If you want to manage your own Azure Information Protection tenant key by using an HSM-protected key**:

 	- This optional configuration requires Azure Key Vault and an Azure subscription that supports Key Vault with HSM-protected keys.
 For more information, see the [Azure Key Vault Pricing page](https://azure.microsoft.com/en-us/pricing/details/key-vault/).

 Limitations:

--   Although the migration process supports migrating your server licensing certificate (SLC) key to a hardware security module (HSM) for Azure RMS, Exchange Online does not currently support this configuration.
-If you want full IRM functionality with Exchange Online after you migrate to Azure RMS, your Azure RMS tenant key must be [managed by Microsoft](../plan-design/plan-implement-tenant-key.md#choose-your-tenant-key-topology-managed-by-microsoft-the-default-or-managed-by-you-byok).
-Alternatively, you can run IRM with reduced functionality in Exchange Online  when your Azure RMS tenant is managed by you (BYOK).
-For more information about using Exchange Online with Azure RMS, see [Step 6.
+-   Although the migration process supports migrating your server licensing certificate (SLC) key to a hardware security module (HSM) for Azure Information Protection, Exchange Online does not currently support this configuration for the Rights Management service that is used by Azure Information Protection.
+If you want full IRM functionality with Exchange Online after you migrate to Azure Information Protection, your Azure Information Protection tenant key must be [managed by Microsoft](../plan-design/plan-implement-tenant-key.md#choose-your-tenant-key-topology-managed-by-microsoft-the-default-or-managed-by-you-byok).
+Alternatively, you can run IRM with reduced functionality in Exchange Online when your Azure Information Protection tenant is managed by you (BYOK).
+For more information about using Exchange Online with the Azure Rights Management service, see [Step 6.
 Configure IRM integration for Exchange Online](migrate-from-ad-rms-phase3.md#step-6-configure-irm-integration-for-exchange-online) from these migration instructions.

--   If you have software and clients that are not supported with Azure RMS, they will not be able to protect or consume content that is protected by Azure RMS.
+-   If you have software and clients that are not supported by the Rights Management service that is used by Azure Information Protection, they will not be able to protect or consume content that is protected by Azure Rights Management.
 Be sure to check the supported applications and clients sections from the [Requirements for Azure Rights Management](../get-started/requirements-azure-rms.md) article.

--   If you import your on-premises key to Azure RMS as archived (you do not set the TPD to be the active during the import process) and you migrate users in batches for a phased migration, content that is newly protected by the migrated users will not be accessible to users who remain on AD RMS.
+-   If you import your on-premises key to Azure Information Protection as archived (you do not set the TPD to be the active during the import process) and you migrate users in batches for a phased migration, content that is newly protected by the migrated users will not be accessible to users who remain on AD RMS.
 In this scenario, whenever  possible, keep the migration time short and migrate users in logical batches such that if they collaborate with one another, they are migrated together.

     This limitation does not apply when you set the TPD to active during the import process, because all users will protect content by using the same key.
 We recommend this configuration because it lets you migrate all users independently and at your own pace.

--   If you collaborate with external partners (for example, by using trusted user domains or federation), they must also migrate to Azure RMS either at the same time as your migration, or as soon as possible afterwards.
+-   If you collaborate with external partners (for example, by using trusted user domains or federation), they must also migrate to Azure Information Protection either at the same time as your migration, or as soon as possible afterwards.
 To continue to access content that your organization previously protected by using AD RMS, they must make client configuration changes that are similar to those that you make, and included in this document.

     Because of the possible configuration variations that your partners might have, exact instructions for this reconfiguration are out of scope for this document.
 For help, [contact Microsoft Support](../get-started/information-support.md#support-options-and-community-resources).

-## Overview of the steps for migrating AD RMS to Azure RMS
+## Overview of the steps for migrating AD RMS to Azure Information Protection

 The migration steps can be divided into 4 phases that can be done at different times, and by different administrators.